A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ContinueCreated by Bishop Dr. Joshua Smith Oct 18, 2011 at 3:47am.
 Last updated by Bishop Dr. Joshua Smith Mar 21, 2014.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.For the word of God is living and active.
-Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
+Used by permission of Zondervan Publishing House.Seek good, not evil, that you may live.
+Then the Lord God Almighty will be with you, just as you say he is.
+Hate evil, love good; maintain justice in the courts.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.For he satisfies the thirsty and fills the hungry with good things.
+Used by permission of Zondervan Publishing House.Be imitators of God as dearly loved children and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.Switch to the Mobile Optimized View